deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 “So, cornered, quick-thinkin’ Keeda hands Gour his tail back an’ says *‘You see, brother?
 This was an adventure too!’* An’ Gour, all pleased with himself ‘cuz there weren’t much he liked more than hard work an’ an adventure, decided Keeda was right.
 But…

-“Well, he couldn’t just let Keeda git away with it, *yijao?* She he chittered and said *‘You’re right, Brother!
+“Well, he couldn’t just let Keeda git away with it, *yijao?* So he chittered and said *‘You’re right, Brother!
 And a grand adventure it’s been!
 But I think it’s my turn to steal somethin’ of yours!’* ...And with that, he stole Keeda’s paws, and ran away, with a parting yell of *‘You can have ‘em back when you get home!’”*

 He chittered softly to himself. “...But I can smell some’a you young’uns are ready ‘ta get up an’ run around a bit ‘yerselves, an’ all this talkin’ has made me sleepy.
 So how ‘bout you come back in a bit an’ we’ll talk about that story and what it means.
 Hmm?”